What Are The Most Common Accidents At Work Claims?

 Slips, Trips, and Falls

-• Your employer may have failed to provide slip-resistant footwear after carrying out a risk assessment that found the floors in a factory room posed a risk to employee safety.
-They may have done everything they reasonably could to remove the risk but it still remained.
-As a result, you may have slipped over and broken your wrist.
+• Your employer fails to provide slip-resistant footwear after carrying out a risk assessment that found the floors in a factory room posed a risk to employee safety.
+As a result, you slip over and break your wrist.

 Handling, Carrying, and Lifting